jdhao/blog_source/nifty_nvim_techniques_s1.md

 documentation.

-If you have enabled mouse support in nvim (`set mouse=a`), you can also double click the keyword open its documentation.
+If you have enabled mouse support in nvim (`set mouse=a`), you can also double click the keyword to open its documentation.
 If you are using [mintty](http://mintty.github.io/) terminal, clicking the keyword while you are pressing <kbd>Ctrl</kbd> will also work.